mlochbaum/BQN/implementation/versusc.md

 A C compiler decides what it's going to do at compile time, before it's even caught a whiff of the data that'll be processed (all right, profile-guided optimization is a decent sniff in that direction, but no touching).
 CBQN decides what to do again every time a primitive is called.
 This has some overhead, but it also means these calls can adapt to conditions as they change.

 An example is selection, `⊏`.
-If you select from any old array of 1-byte values, it'll pick one element at a time and take around 0.5ns per selection.
-If you select from a *small* array, say 32 values or less, CBQN will load them into vector registers and do the selection with shuffle instructions, reaching under 0.1ns per selection.
+If you select from any old array of 1-byte values, it'll pick one element at a time (okay, call a gather instruction that then loads one at a time) which I measure at 0.2ns per selection.
+If you select from a *small* array, say 32 values or less, CBQN will load them into vector registers and do the selection with shuffle instructions, 0.04ns per selection.
 That includes a range check, that C is supposedly speeding your code up by ignoring!
 By having the high-level information of a known right argument range, and checking it dynamically, BQN goes much faster in certain cases.

 As a SIMD programmer in C you might write code that uses vector shuffles as well, but probably only for an array whose length is known statically.
 BQN's dynamic checking allows it to take advantage of this case exactly when it comes up.
 And sure, you could do this sort of check in C, but at that point, you're kind of writing a BQN VM.